Technology as a global driver for a regenerative transition

 Global reach through space technology

 If we are to reach our vision to transition 5 million hectares of land to regenerative agroforestry we must be able to scale globally and space technology such as satellites is a perfect fit for this.
 Many see space as a new frontier for exploration, but it can also provide tremendous value on the ground.
 Space based technology have a unique ability to provide intelligence from any place on the planet.
 This makes it unique in that it does not rely on huge local investments or development of infrastructure.
 As such the technology is ready to use and integrate in our solutions.
-Currently optical imagery satellites are advanced enough to provide data of high enough quality to perform initial assessment such as our agroforestry suitability screenings.

 Data as a catalyst